 What is the reason that shoes are in the last two rows?
 Is it because they are uncomfortable?

-By doing the next exercise – letting go of shoes we never thought we would get rid of becomes effortless and simple so try it for yourself.
+By doing the next exercise – letting go of shoes we never thought we would get rid of becomes effortless and simple.

-If you have a pair that you are unsure of or are a bit uncomfortable, look at your calendar and decide when you are going to wear them.
+If you have a pair that you are unsure of, look at your calendar and decide when you are going to wear them.
 Commit to wearing them that day and if they create a lot of pain for you, it’s going to be really easy to let them go.